InfCam: Infinite-Homography as Robust Conditioning for Camera-Controlled

 Motivation

-(a) Proposed infinite homography-based approach.
-The model is conditioned on images warped by H∞, so it focuses on learning the parallax relative to the plane at infinity.
-This parallax is confined to the region between the epipole e′ and the point x∞ on the epipolar line l′ (shown as the yellow segment), which reduces the search space and leads to higher camera pose fidelity.
-End-to-end training further enables the network to implicitly refine the underlying 3D geometry, correcting inaccuracies in the unprojected 3D point X.
+our infinite homography-based approach conditions on noise-free frame warped by infinite homography.
+This forces the model to concentrate on learning the parallax relative to the plane at infinity.
+This parallax is spatially constrained to the region between the epipole e' and the warped point x_inf, as visualized by the yellow segment on the epipolar line l’.
+This constraint reduces the search space, enabling the model to achieve higher camera pose fidelity.

 AugMCV result